 A master of British comedic timing, his dry delivery and flustered persona made him a beloved television father figure.

-Patrick Cargill embodied a very specific and cherished type of Englishness: the politely exasperated gentleman.
+Patrick Cargill played Patrick Glover in the sitcom 'Father, Dear Father,' a hapless novelist and divorced dad navigating two teenage daughters.
 Born in 1918, he served in the British Army during World War II before finding his calling on the stage.
-His breakthrough came on television, where his crisp diction and talent for playing men perpetually on the verge of a dignified meltdown found a perfect home.
-He is best remembered as Patrick Glover in the sitcom 'Father, Dear Father,' a hapless novelist and divorced dad navigating the chaos of two teenage daughters.
-The role cemented his image as the archetypal befuddled patriarch, a character he played with a warmth that prevented it from becoming a mere caricature.
-For decades, Cargill was a reliable and delightful presence on British screens, a character actor whose name might not have been first on the marquee, but whose performances were essential to the fabric of classic British comedy.
+His television breakthrough came through his crisp diction and talent for playing men perpetually on the verge of a dignified meltdown.
+The role defined him as the archetypal befuddled patriarch, played with warmth that prevented caricature.
+For decades, Cargill was a reliable presence on British screens.
+His performances were essential to the fabric of classic British comedy.

 1901–1927